glebiller/dns-lookup-server/README.md

 This allows me to primarily focus on implementation & CI/CD tasks.

 Endpoints are registered in the `restapi.configure_dns_lookup.go` file, and implementations are located in the `dnslookup` package.
+I also modified the swagger definition to add an error 500 to the history endpoint.
+Most of the errors returned are server-side and a 5xx error fit better than a 4xx.

 In order to persist the history of calls, I decided to use InfluxDB as a fast time-series database.
 As per the requirements it will be a perfect fit for logging the successful queries and retrieving the history quickly.